-Heavy metals, like mercury, aren’t just an issue in fish.
-These are also a problem for cannabis grown with cheap fertilizer.
+Heavy metals, like mercury, can be a problem from cheap fertilizer.

 Environmental pollutants and the presence of heavy metals in soil means they turn up in plants that grow in the same soil.
 And sadly, that also includes cannabis.

 Once in the food chain, heavy metals tend to propagate up the chain to the top predator species — like tuna and humans.
 Cannabis is a wonderful medicine for many across the globe, but it’s essential to treat the possibility of heavy metal contamination with utmost seriousness.

 Which Heavy Metals are Present in Low-Grade Cannabis?

 Arsenic, cadmium, cobalt, copper, lead, and mercury are all regularly present in low-grade cannabis products.
 Some of these metals such as copper are necessary and tolerable in small amounts.
 While others, like mercury and lead are toxic to all consumers.
 Since the consumption of cannabis often occurs through smoking, growers must take extreme care to ensure only a minimal presence of dangerous metals exist in the buds.